Joibel/docker-gerrit-gitweb/README.md

 # Gerrit Code Review docker image

-The official Gerrit Code Review image with an out-of-the-box setup with H2 and DEVELOPMENT account setup.
+The a fork of the Gerrit Code Review image with an out-of-the-box setup with H2 and DEVELOPMENT account setup, and built in gitweb support on centos only.

 This image is intended to be used AS-IS for training or staging environments.
 It can be used for production as base image and requires customizations to its gerrit.config